 - The writing sample must include the title of the work in the header.

 - The writing sample must not include the name of the applicant.

-- The application must be submitted online (no printed applications will be accepted).
+- The application must be submitted online through this form (no printed or emailed applications will be accepted).

 - The judges’ decision will be final and no correspondence will be entered into.

 - The judges may select applicants for special mention and runners up, who will be promoted.